 I would like a refund.
 What should I do?

-Reimbursements requests must be submitted in a timely manner and are determined on a case-by-case basis.
+Refund requests must be submitted in a timely manner and are determined on a case-by-case basis.
 Generally, reimbursement of exam fees may be approved ONLY under the following circumstances: In case of a system error or If IARD or CRD opens a window for an exam, AND a state subsequently grants a waiver, AND the exam is no longer needed.

 I decided not to take the exam.
 Can I get a refund?